 Purchasing Supervisor Career Outlook

-In 2015, purchasing managers earned a median annual salary of $108,120, with most making between $60,830 and $172,950 per year, according to the U.S. Bureau of Labor Statistics (BLS).
-Little or no change in employment numbers is expected for purchasing managers between 2014 and 2024, as per BLS projections, with employment likely to increase by only 1% during that time.
+In May 2018, the BLS reported that purchasing managers in the 90th percentile or higher earned $187,060 or more per year, whereas the bottom 10th percentile earned $69,860 or less per year.
+Little or no change in employment numbers is expected for purchasing managers between 2018 and 2028, as per BLS projections, with employment likely to increase by only 4% during that time.

 Companies and organizations hire purchasing supervisors to ensure adequate manufacturing materials, merchandise, or even office supplies are available at a workplace.
-With little or no expected employment growth through 2024, applicants can expect strong competition for purchasing supervisor jobs.
+With minimal expected employment growth through 2028, applicants can expect strong competition for purchasing supervisor jobs.
 Jobseekers can improve their odds with higher education, experience, and certification.